matt-a-pinkerton/pfSense-and-Pi-Hole-Deployment/README.md

 Flash the SD card using Balena with Raspberry Pi OS Lite, insert the card when done into the Pi and connect a monitor and keyboard.

-Run initial setup and then reboot the device and go into the configuration
+Run initial setup and go into the configuration using the command:
+- sudo raspi-config

 ----
 ## Enable SSH

-Use the command:

-- sudo raspi-config
+Once on the menu screen follow the screenshots below to activate SSH.

 ![image](https://user-images.githubusercontent.com/102389429/180330475-de0799e3-2001-436e-987e-51de77b8572b.png)